loyjoy/welcome/documentation/pro_campaign/PRO_CAMPAIGN_PIN_EMAIL.md

 ## 2. What you need for this solution

-To start transfer the participants from LoyJoy to ProCampaign you will need two things - your ProCampaign admin will help you out with this:
+To start transfer the participants from LoyJoy to ProCampaign you will need two things - your ProCampaign admin will help you with this:

  - The **PIN email transaction name** in ProCampaign.
- - The **API key that has the needed rights** to send the transaction.
+ - The **API key** that has the needed rights to send the transaction.

 ## 3. Add the Sign In process block to your chat flow